ebdrup/nodeerrors/readme.md

 -----------------------------------------
 When you want an error to JSON.stringify-able (handle cyclic references), you should parse it with the ```parse``` function.

+# The `parse` function is useful when you want to log the error to a service like loggly.com or similar.
+# The `parse` function is useful if you want to return an error message to the client from an API.
+If you parse the error and
+remove the properties `stack` and `internal` everything else should be safe to send to the client.
+You can also remove the property `http` and use it for a http status code in your response.

 If you are passed an error in your own callback, you can parse it like this:

 ```js
 var errors = require("nodeerrors");